-3.4.1 Moments for the second stage estimation

-The unobserved preference parameters of the model were estimated by minimising the disparity - as measured by a weighted loss function - between simulated and sample moments over four sets of population characteristics.
-A set of age and relationship specific rates of pension scheme membership were included on the hypothesis that these might be important in identifying the short-run discount factor.
-Age and relationship specific means of log household consumption are important in determining discount factors and the isoelastic parameter γ , given first-stage estimates for rates of investment return.
-Moments of employment status by age and relationship status relate closely to the utility price of leisure, and may also bear upon the short-run discount factor (due to the commitment mechanism
+Moments for the second stage estimation The statistical analysis that is reported here is structured around the observation that, relative to time-consistent agents, sophisticatedly myopic consumers will perceive as valuable commitment mechanisms that resolve conflict between the preferences of different intertemporal selves in favour of the present self.
+The unobserved preference parameters of the model were consequently estimated by minimising the disparity - as measured by a weighted loss function - between simulated and sample moments over four sets of population characteristics.
+A set of age and relationship specific rates of pension scheme membership were included on the hypothesis that these might be important in identifying the short-run discount factor, in common with Laibson et al. (2007).
+Age and relationship specific means of log household consumption are important in determining discount factors and the isoelastic parameter γ , given the first-stage estimates for rates of investment return.
+Moments of employment status by age and relationship status relate closely to the utility price of leisure, and may also bear upon the short-run discount factor due to the commitment mechanism offered by wages that respond to an experience effect, in common with Fang & Silverman (2007).
+Rates of employment participation by wealth quintile observed late in the working lifetime were considered to improve identification over the intratemporal elasticity ε , following Sefton et al. (2008).
+All but the last set of moments conditions describe circumstances over the target age band 25 to 45, with the last focusing on the age band 50 to 59 to capture retirement behaviour.